 A student who is to be excused from class for a religious holy day is not required to provide a second party certification of the reasons for the absence.
 A student who believes that he or she has been unreasonably denied an education benefit due to religious beliefs or practices may seek redress through the student grievance procedure, see http://regulations.ufl.edu/wp-content/uploads/2013/03/4012.pdf.

-Students must notify the supervising attending and clerkship coordinator (Kathy Pipkins 265-0230).
+Students must notify the supervising attending and clerkship coordinator (Kathy Pipkins 265-0230) of absences.
 If a student is unable to contact the clerkship coordinator, they should notify the staff in COMCEC and the clerkship director.
 If the absence is of greater duration than a single day (including missed days that are not back to back), the staff in COMCEC (352-273-8573) must be notified in addition to the clerkship director or supervising attending and clerkship coordinator.
 If the absence occurs while in Jacksonville on a clinical rotation, the Office of Educational Affairs (904-549-5128) in Jacksonville must be notified in addition to COMCEC and the clerkship director.

 In the case of planned absences to attend meetings or family events such as a wedding or funeral, the student must contact the Course/Clerkship Administrator as far in advance as possible to discuss the requests and obtain the permission of the Course/Clerkship Director to be absent from assigned responsibilities.
 If permission is obtained for the planned absence, the student must notify the Office of Medical Education (UFMedEd@ahc.ufl.edu) of the approved dates for the absence.